CLARITY: Contextual Linguistic Adaptation and Accent Retrieval for Dual-Bias Mitigation in Text-to-Speech Generation: The Proposed framework

-\textbf{Contextual Linguistic Text Adaptation:} Let $x$ denote the input text provided by the user, linguistic bias on the user side arises because $x$ is often drawn from the distribution of the user’s learned dialect $\mathcal{D}_u$, which may differ from the target dialect $\mathcal{D}_t$.
+Let $x$ denote the input text provided by the user, linguistic bias on the user side arises because $x$ is often drawn from the distribution of the user’s learned or assumed dialect $\mathcal{D}_u$, which may differ from the target dialect $\mathcal{D}_t$.
 We formalize text adaptation as a conditional function as follows:

 where $f_{\text{adapt}}$ transforms the input $x$ into a culturally localized form $x'$ that better reflects the target dialect $\mathcal{D}_t$.